USS Omaha (SSN-692): Service history

 In early January 1984, Omaha exercised with the frigate Badger (FF-1071).
 She completed a tactical readiness evaluation in March and shortly thereafter put to sea for another WestPac deployment.
 Arriving on station on 1 April, she completed special operations for ComSubPac until 15 May.
 From 16–21 May, the ship put in to Yokosuka for upkeep and following a week of operations arrived at Subic Bay for additional maintenance from 30 May–10 June.
 During the next week, Omaha completed an independent ship exercise in the South China Sea, returning to Subic Bay on 21 June.
 The submarine made a port visit at Hong Kong supported by the destroyer Leftwich (DD-984) (1–4 August) and then returned to Subic Bay (7–11 August).
 The boat provided services for CTG 70.6 while en route to Singapore, where Omaha hosted the Honorable Devan Nair, the President of the Republic, for dinner on board one evening during her five day visit (18–22 August).
 During another upkeep period at Subic Bay (28 August–8 September), the ship had to sortie from 1–3 September to avoid Typhoon Ike.
 She returned to Pearl Harbor later that month.

 Following her deployment, Omaha stood out once again in mid-November 1984 to take part in Fleet Exercise 1-85 in the Philippine Sea from 17 November–1 December.
 Fellow SubRon Seven boats Swordfish (SSN-579), Sargo (SSN-583), San Francisco (SSN-711), and Bremerton (SSN-698) also participated in this major exercise.

 Omaha then made preparations to enter Pearl Harbor Naval Shipyard on 7 January 1985 for a scheduled major overhaul, which continued through all of 1985 and 1986.
-Significant work completed included upgrading her sonar and fire control systems and reworking all other ship’s systems.
+Significant work completed included upgrading her sonar and fire control systems and reworking all other ship's systems.

 Omaha emerged from overhaul on 13 April 1987 and began a series of post-overhaul inspections and certifications to achieve operational readiness for extended deployment.
 From late July to early September, the submarine completed a six-week EastPac deployment which included acoustic trials and ASW operations.
-During this cruise, the boat visited Seattle, Wash.; Alameda, Calif.; and San Diego.
+During this cruise, the boat visited Seattle, Washington, and Alameda and San Diego in California.
 In November, Omaha successfully certified to employ the Tomahawk missile weapons system and in December, she completed her pre-overseas movement certification.